The Cost of Driving

 In addition to financial costs, travel involves substantial non-market costs associated with time and risk (Transportation Costs).
 These are often the largest cost of travel.
 For example, travel time and crash risk average about 40¢ per mile for an average trip, assuming travel time costs of $10 hour, and 7¢ per mile in non-market crash costs per vehicle mile.

 Alternative modes are often slower than driving and some have higher per-mile crash rates, implying that TDM strategies that shift modes increase consumer time and risk costs.
 However, consumers often compensate by reducing their total travel.
 A local walking or cycling trip may substitute for a cross-town car trip.
 Transit users rely more on local services that are within walking distance of their destinations.
-Non-drivers travel about 1/3 as much as much as an average motorist (NPTS, 1995).
+Non-drivers travel about 1/3 as much as much as an average motorist (NPTS 1995).
 As a result, total travel time costs are about equal, and total crash risk tends to decline (TDM Safety Impacts).

 Existing transportation models often evaluate economic impacts by assigning standard values to travel time, which assumes that any increase in travel time represents a cost to consumers, and any reduction in travel time represents a benefit (Litman, 2001).
 This ignores the possibility that some travelers may sometimes prefer slower modes.
 This tends to favor transportation improvements that increase vehicle mobility, and undervalues TDM strategies that increase Accessibility or improves Transportation Options.